stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

    Request permission to see a user's location.
 Grants them permission to see yours.

-   :param int uid: User ID to add
+   :param int user: Username or email address of user to add

 .. function:: POST /acceptuser | com.stackptr.api.acceptUser